-Participate in the Ependymoma Outcomes and Risk Project
+Participate in the Outcomes and Risk Project

-The project intends to answer the one question that plagues most all patients: Why did this happen to me?
+The research project intends to answer the one question that plagues most all patients: Why did this happen to me?

 Efforts such as this would not be possible without the selfless contributions of patients like you.